 In simple words, excess blood glucose causes severe damage in diabetics.
 It is also the main reason for complications of diabetes, including blindness, kidney diseases, neuropathy, and so forth.

-Now let’s discuss a derivative of Thiamine that is also being used as Diabetes medication.
+As we discussed more absorbable form of thiamine is also being used as Diabetic remedy.
 It is called Benfotiamine; a fat-soluble thiamin derivative, which you can find in the vitamin B complex.
 The body absorbs Benfotiamine and uses it as an alternative to vitamin B1 when other B vitamins are not well-absorbed.
 It is also a safe alternative for people who have difficulty absorbing thiamin from a regular diet.

 People use Benfotiamine as an alternative medicine for many years.
 It can treat diabetic neuropathy, which a common diabetes complication.
 A person wtih diabetic neuropathy experiences pain and numbness in the extremities.
 More recently, they discovered that Benfotiamine has protective effects on nerves exposed to high glucose levels.
 It has the ability to lower elevated blood sugar by inhibiting transketolase activity.